SharePoint/sp-dev-docs/docs/solution-guidance/replace-files-deployed-using-modules-in-sharepoint-farm-solutions.md

 - Your existing farm solutions used modules to deploy files.
 - You want to replace master pages and page layouts in farm solutions with new master pages and page layouts so that they can be migrated to SharePoint Online.
 - You have set document content types on master pages or page layouts in your farm solution declaratively.

-> [!IMPORTANT]
-> Farm solutions cannot be migrated to SharePoint Online.
-By applying the techniques and code described in this article, you can build a new solution with similar functionality that your farm solutions provide, update references to files, and then the new solution can be deployed to SharePoint Online.
-You can then disable the feature and retract the previous farm solution.
->
-> The code in this article requires additional code to provide a fully working solution.
-For example, this article does not discuss how to authenticate with Office 365, how to implement required exception handling, and so on.
-For additional code samples, see the [Office 365 Developer Patterns and Practices project](https://github.com/SharePoint/PnP).

-> [!NOTE]
-> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 ## Before you begin